ShinobiBoi/EgyptGateway/README.md

 - The backend processes and approves or rejects the ticket
 - Approved tickets automatically update the user's points and progress toward ticket objectives server-side, with the mobile app reflecting the updated state

+- ### 🍽️ Meal Preferences Notifications
+A personalized food recommendation feature integrated directly into the Profile screen through a simple dialog.

+- Users can select their preferred **Lunch Time** and **Dinner Time**
+- Users choose a preferred food category for each meal (e.g., Egyptian, Fast Food, Italian, Seafood, etc.)
+- Notification scheduling is powered by:
+  - Android AlarmManager
+  - BroadcastReceiver
+  - WorkManager
+- At the selected meal time, the application automatically retrieves and recommends the **10 nearest restaurants** matching the chosen category based on the user's current location
+- Recommendations are delivered through Android notifications, allowing users to quickly discover nearby dining options
+- Preferences are configurable at any time through the Profile screen dialog

 ### 🏆 Leaderboard Screen
 - Displays top users ranked by total points
 - Shows the current user's live rank within the community